Taylor Adams » Principal's Corner & Newsletter

 📋Amazon Wishlists

 Want to support our teachers?
-Here are their Amazon Wishlists.
+Here are their Amazon Wishlists

 ♥️OST Programs

+OST begins Monday, February 2nd and ends on May 1st.
 We are so proud to offer a diverse range of After School Programming to our K-8th grade students.
 This year we have partnered with many different programs to bring something special for our students.
 Questions, please contact AP Stewart [email protected].

 WINTER/SPRING OST DETAILS: